kode-logger/game-reaper/README.md

 This program will look good with **Windows Terminal** or some other modern terminals.

 ## 📢 Announcements

+##### PROJECT ON HOLD
+- I am afraid to mention that I have kept this project development on **hold** as I am busy with learning other tools and frameworks.
+Don't worry, will be continuing soon.
+Until then I would be happy to recieve any feedbacks and feature requests.

+##### Upcoming version: v0.0.3
+- Some UI Improvements
+- New Server will be added on a monthly basis.
+- Proxy server can be expected in next release.

 ##### Latest version: v0.0.1-Alpha
 - Introduced Interactive Commandline version
 - Introduced Commandline arguments
 - Now supports crotorrents server, discover about games from crotorrents
 - Fixed some printing issues
-##### Upcoming version: v0.0.3
-- Some UI Improvements
-- New Server will be added on a monthly basis.
-- Proxy server can be expected in next release.

 ## 📢 Hey, you want to contribute?